NVIDIA-Omniverse/kit-extension-sample-spawn-prims/exts/omni.example.spawnPrims/tutorial/tutorial.md

 ### Step 2.4: Locate the Extension

-Select the Extension Tab and search for the title of the Extension
+Select the Extension Tab and search for the title of the Extension.

-Once found, select it to pull up it's information.
+Once found, select it to pull up its details.

-Here we can see that the title and description are present in the extension info.
+Here we can see that the title and description are present in the extension details.

 ![spawnprim_tut_png10](images/spawnprim_tutorial10.png)

 ## Step 3: Changing the Functionality

-Now that your template is created, you can start changing some parts in the code and see it reflected in our extension.
+Now that your template is created, you can start editing the source code and see it reflected in Omniverse Code.

-Let's take a look at the code.
+Let's take a look at the source code.

 ``` python
 import omni.ext